 \item \textbf{Extend qualitative analysis methodologies to improve perceived quality and appropriateness quality attributes.} User's perceived quality is an essential characteristic in conversational agents' quality evaluation.
-These quality characteristics focusing on perception and appropriateness (i.e., functional appropriateness, appropriateness recognizability) are thoroughly discussed among literature.
+These quality characteristics focusing on perception and appropriateness (i.e., functional appropriateness, appropriateness recognizability) are \ed{deeply discussed in the surveyed studies}.
 Milne-Ives et al. \cite{Milne-Ives2020-zl} claim the need for extending qualitative evaluations to clarify and evaluate user quality perception, and consequently user engagement.
 Additionally, they highlight the need for identifying all the structural, physical and psychological barriers in these evaluation methodologies to identify and recognize how to improve user engagement and the penetration of conversational agents.
 Consequently, we suggest that further research in the field of evaluation should be primarily focused on standard practices for qualitative analysis towards perceived quality.

+\item \textbf{Develop automated methodologies and tools for quantitative evaluations with advanced testing features.} In addition to the scarce availability of support tools for evaluating chatbots \cite{BravoSantos_2020}, there is a need for extending these tools with advanced testing features for the next generation of conversational agents, which include context-aware and personalization mechanisms \cite{Bavaresco2020-md, Zierau_2020}.
+In addition, other complex testing features like extended automatic textual data-set generation \cite{Jin_2020} and support for continuous integration \cite{BravoSantos_2020} will also be necessary to integrate into these methods and tools.

 \end{enumerate}